eclipse/kapua/deployment/docker/README.md

 ### Enabling development mode

-`kapua-sql` container can optionally enable its web admin console.
+Development mode deploys some development components to help development and debugging.

 To enable it, provide the `--dev` option.

 Example: